ucsb-cs148/s21/_project/first_mvp.md

 Deliver value means that it supports the user in:
 * meeting a need, OR
-* acheiving a goal, OR
+* achieving a goal, OR
 * satisfying a desire.

 You should have a complete set: